What is Due Diligence in Project Finance?

 Due Diligence in Project Finance – Key Processes

-Study of promoter background is undertaken in order to ensure the commitment of promoters to the project.
+An assessment of the promoters’ history is conducted to ensure the commitment of promoters to the project.
 The main motive is to identify the background and track record of the promoters sponsoring the project.
 The following terms are assessed:

 - Assessment of group companies – Involves in-depth study of various companies promoted by the sponsor.
 Assessment of group companies is necessary even in cases where no direct support from companies to the project company exist.
 In case the group is facing a severe financial crunch, the possibility of diversion of funds from the project company cannot be ruled out.
 In such circumstances, the lenders need to take adequate steps to ring-fence the project revenues.

 - Management profile of sponsor companies – Helps in assessing the quality of management.
-Lenders are typically more comfortable taking exposure in professionally managed companies.
+Lenders are typically more comfortable taking exposure with professionally managed companies.

-An extensive study of the business model enables the lenders in assessing the financial viability of the project.
+An extensive evaluation of the business model assists the lenders in assessing the financial viability of the project.
 Typically, a business model is developed in consultation with financial and technical consultants.
 The lenders need to undertake the following steps while accessing a business model:

-- Understanding the assumptions – major assumptions involved are regarding revenues, operating expenses, capital expenditures and other general assumptions like working capital and foreign exchange assumptions
+- Understanding the assumptions – Major assumptions are involved regarding revenues, operating expenses, capital expenditures, and other general assumptions like working capital and foreign exchange

-- Assessment of assumptions – involves evaluating the various assumptions and benchmarking the same with respect to the industry estimates and various studies.
+- Assessment of assumptions – Involves evaluating the various assumptions and benchmarking the same with respect to industry estimates and various studies.
 Sometimes the lenders appoint an independent business advisor to validate the assumptions made in the business model.

-- Analysis of project cost – One of the most important stages in due diligence, as a substantial amount of capital expenditure has to be incurred.
-The project cost is then benchmarked to other similar projects implemented in the industry.
-Also, it needs to be insured that appropriate contingency measures and foreign exchange fluctuation measures have been incorporated into the estimated project cost.
+- Analysis of project cost – One of the most important stages in due diligence, as a substantial amount of capital expenditure is to be incurred.
+The project cost is benchmarked to other similar projects implemented in the industry.
+Also, there needs to be the assurance that appropriate contingency measures and foreign exchange fluctuation measures have been incorporated into the estimated project cost.

 - Benchmarking with the industry – An analysis of the key ratios in light of available industry benchmarks is useful in an overall assessment of the business plan.

-Legal due diligence is usually undertaken by an independent legal counsel appointed by the lenders.
-This process comprises of the following:
+Legal due diligence is usually conducted using an independent legal counsel appointed by the lenders.
+Legal due diligence consists of a few steps:

-- Identifying the rights and liabilities of various project participants
+- Determining the rights and liabilities of the different participants within the project scope

-The following aspects need to be considered in order to access the financial structure:
+The following aspects need to be considered when assessing the financial structure and statements:

-- Sinking fund build-up – Build-up of a sinking fund or Debt Service Reserve Account is usually built up in order to safeguard the lender’s Such a fund entails deposit of a certain amount in a designated reserve account which is used towards debt servicing in the event of a shortfall in any year/quarter of the debt repayment period.
+- Sinking fund build-up – Build-up of a sinking fund or Debt Service Reserve Account is usually established in order to safeguard the lenders’ interests.
+Such a fund entails deposit of a certain amount in a designated reserve account which is used towards debt servicing in the event of a shortfall in any year/quarter of the debt repayment period.